aamnah/notes/src/blog/14_days_social_isolation.md

 ## Day 19

+April 04, 2020

 - Played _Risk of Rain 2_ for a short while before had to work on my brother's project.
 Good game, FPS is my thing.
 Also realized i have _Destiny 2_ on my Steam account.
 I saw a guy stream the gameplay on Twitch just two days ago and was drooling over it.
 Turns out i already have it in my account!
 Yayy..
 It's downloading at the moment..
-- spent most of the day setting up an Ubuntu server with Opencart and SFTP user..
+- spent most of the day setting up a Linux Ubuntu server and installing Opencart on it so an online shop could be migrated.
+Then also adding SFTP users to be able to transfer files using FTP software.
 - made art on Skype video call
 - practiced uke for 15 minutes

 This lockdown has extended beyond what i expected.
 19 days already!
-I have been home too long =(
+I have been home too long.
+I miss being able to go out whenever i wanted to, wherever i wanted to =(

+## Day 20 (Sunday)

+April 05, 2020

+- practiced uke for almost an hour.
+Can play the chords for _happy birthday to you_.
+The first two lines only.
+- worked out
+- spent majority of my Sunday playing [_Insurgency_](https://store.steampowered.com/app/222880/Insurgency/).
+Good game.
+I'm not very good at it though.
+Felt good to finally play an FPS game again, been long.
+All those headshots!
+- Food involved burgers.
+- Watched an episode of _Grace and Frankie_ before internet started acting up and the hanged Netflix ruined the mood.

+## Day 21

+April 06, 2020

+- Work day again..